Chichi61/Quantitative-Risk-Modeling-Project/README.md

 # Quantitative-Risk-Modeling-Project
-# Credit Risk Modeling – German Credit (PD Prototype)
+# Credit Risk Modeling (PD Model) + Monitoring Dashboard
+Self-initiated project for me to explore credit risk & model monitoring

 ## 1. Project Overview

-This project builds a simple **Probability of Default (PD)** prototype model using the classic German Credit dataset.
-The goal is to demonstrate an end-to-end **risk modeling workflow**:
+This is a self-initiated learning project where I wanted to “taste” what credit risk modeling looks like in practice and get some intuition for how PD models, model validation, and monitoring workflows work in the real world.

+The project covers a simple end-to-end pipeline:
-- Data understanding & preprocessing
+- Exploratory data understanding
-- Logistic regression–based PD modeling
+- Logistic regression–based PD modeling (a baseline Probability of Default (PD) model)
-- Model evaluation (ROC, AUC, KS)
+- Model validation (calibration, segmentation, PSI)
 - PD segmentation and calibration checks
 - Simple stress testing
-- Feature interpretation

-This project is intended as a **learning / portfolio project**, not as a production-ready credit risk model.
+- A small risk monitoring dashboard to track PD shifts and feature drif

+It is not intended to be a production model, just my way of exploring risk analytics hands-on.

 ---